zephyrproject-rtos/zephyr/doc/application/index.rst

   built-in boards, and :ref:`board_porting_guide` for information on adding board support.

-* :makevar:`CONF_FILE`: Indicates the name of one or more configuration fragment files.
+* :makevar:`CONF_FILE`: Indicates the name of one or more Kconfig configuration fragment files.
 Multiple filenames can be separated with either spaces or semicolons.
 Each file includes Kconfig configuration values that override the default configuration values.

   See :ref:`initial-conf` for more information.

+* :makevar:`OVERLAY_CONFIG`: Additional Kconfig configuration fragment files.
+  Multiple filenames can be separated with either spaces or semicolons.
+This can be useful in order to leave :makevar:`CONF_FILE` at its default value, but "mix in" some additional configuration options.

 * :makevar:`DTC_OVERLAY_FILE`: One or more devicetree overlay files to use.
   Multiple files can be separated with semicolons.